How Keno Payouts Work

 - Set a session budget and stick to it.
 With a ~25% house edge, your expected loss is $25 per $100 wagered over time.
 Decide what you're comfortable spending before you start.

-- Multi-race tickets (where available) let you play the same numbers across several upcoming draws at once — convenient, but doesn't change the math.
+- Multi-race tickets (where available) let you play the same numbers across several upcoming draws at once.
+Convenient, but it doesn't change the math.

 - There is no system that beats the house edge.
 No number selection strategy, betting progression, or pattern improves your mathematical odds.
 Every draw is independent and random.